jando16407/Processing/Notes/ProNote.md

 <a name="loadtable"></a>
 #### loadTable()

-Read a contents of a file or URL and make a table of the data in a file ""data""
+Read a contents of a file or URL and make a table of the data in a file "data"

 Syntax: